RDevelops/NotebookOLD/Unit 3/Social media features.md

 ---
 # SEO
-SEO is optimising your website for the search engine
+SEO is optimizing your website for the search engine

 | Benefit | How does it help |
 | -- | -- |